 As for the Dutch, their bad reputation led to a century of conflict with China.
 Failed attempts at mutual trade resulted in invasions with twists and turns, which inevitably dragged both countries into the ever-growing monster that is the global trading system.

 Did you know about this exciting chapter in history?
-Leave a comment below and let us know!
+Tell us in the comments below!

 Feature Image: Aert Anthonisz/Wikimedia Commons/Public Domain